sparkutils/quality/docs/advanced/collectRunner.md

 !!! warn "flatten = false, includeNulls = true needs Option"
     In Spark 3.4 and below not wrapping in Option will cause an NPE.
 See CollectRunnerTest for example encoding approaches.

+## defaultProcessor

+If no trigger rules match the overallStatus for a RuleSuiteResult will be failed() and collectRunner, by default, will return an empty array.
+It can be useful however to perform a specific output expression in this case, these can either be directly specified or loaded via with
+0.2.0's Connect friendly combine functions or via the serializing integrateRuleSuites functions.
+The alternative from an sql perspective is to use another projection and an 'if' on the resulting array to default, or specify the sql rule twice directly in an if (assuming subexpression elimination will take place).

 ## Performance Tweaking Options

 ### InPlaceArray